What I Learned from Acquiring Too Much Gear

 Unless there is money involved, it’s all talk, as the expression goes.
 The fact that I sold what I owned at a steep loss makes all the world of difference in certifying my sincerity.
 In other words, my experience in acquiring too many gear wasn’t academic, but was in fact real.
 I have no ulterior motives, and I have no financial incentive to shift your point of view.
 But believe me, if you cast off this compulsion to want more unnecessary gear, there is no more liberating feeling than an overall sense of satisfaction.

 I have actually reached a point in which I no longer want to accumulate anymore cameras or lenses.
 That said, the feeling is strangely very unfamiliar.
 To misquote Alexander via Hans Gruber from the original Die Hard film, I too am weeping, for there is nothing more for me to accumulate - not because I already have everything, but because I had everything and no longer want much of it anymore.
-That means I’m not interesting in reviewing or comparing cameras and lenses that do not interest me.
+That means I’m no longer going to review or compare cameras and lenses that do not interest me.

 So what about this photowalk?
 I shot two rolls of expired Fujifilm Provia 400X.
 I did not know how the images I captured were going to turn out.
 There are already some color shifting and loss of definition, which could also be attributed to an accelerated thawing process - being thirty minutes tucked under my armpit on the subway journey to Heng Fa Chuen, at the eastern part of Hong Kong Island Line.
 That said, I do like the color rendering of this image set in how it accentuates the tempest before the storm.